ronny002/esp_move_detect/README.md

 # Rust program for Esp32 to detect movement via IR sensor
 Esp32 program which uses a HW-416 passive infra red sensor (5V) to detect movement and sends the sensor state to Loxone server using udp.
 Also the Esp hosts a http server, so the user can change settings on the esp through a browser.
-Ota firmware flashing is implemented.
+Ota firmware flashing from target and ap network is implemented.

 IR sensor: G17